The Reveal SDK AI features are currently in beta, and we welcome your feedback to help us improve for the final release.

 const client = RevealSdkClient.getInstance();

-// Ask a question and get the complete response
+// Send a message and get the complete response

 const response = await client.ai.chat.sendMessage({